bark-community/bark-wallet/README.md

 <div align="center"><strong>BARK Wallet dApp</strong></div>

-BARK Wallet is a secure and user-friendly wallet designed for managing BARK tokens on the Solana blockchain.
-It provides a seamless experience for users within the Solana ecosystem, allowing them to create and manage wallets, conduct secure BARK token transactions, integrate with Solana-based decentralized finance (DeFi) applications, and even swap tokens directly within the wallet interface.
+<div align="center"><strong>BARK Wallet is a secure and user-friendly wallet designed for managing BARK tokens on the Solana blockchain.
+It provides a seamless experience for users within the Solana ecosystem, allowing them to create and manage wallets, conduct secure BARK token transactions, integrate with Solana-based decentralized finance (DeFi) applications, and even swap tokens directly within the wallet interface.</div>

 ## Table of Contents
 - [Table of Contents](#table-of-contents)